wuyongzheng/minimal-sgx/README.md

 Extensions.
 It consists of an untrusted app and a trusted enclave.
-The app passes two integers to the enclave which then computes their sum and returns to the app.
+The app passes two integers to the enclave which then computes their sum and returns it to the app.
+This code is based on digawp's [hello-enclave](https://github.com/digawp/hello-enclave)

 # Prerequisites

-To compile and run, you need to have:
+To compile and run, you need:
 * A Linux system.
-(Sorry, Windows is not supported, because real developers don't use Windows.)
+Sorry.
+Windows is not supported, because real developers don't use Windows :)
-* An Intel CPU supporting SGX.
 * Intel SGX SDK (for compiling)
 * Intel SGX PSW and Intel SGX Driver (for running)
+* An Intel CPU supporting SGX (for running).

 # How to compile